eric-kaufmann/vascunet/README.md

 The VascuNet project aims to develop a neural network model capable of analyzing the mesh representation of a vessel and generating blood flow-specific properties for that vessel.
 These properties may include but are not limited to flow rate, velocity profile, pressure distribution, and shear stress.

 ## Project Status
 At its current stage, the project is in its infancy.
-Research and development are ongoing to establish the foundational framework for the BFNN.
+Research and development are ongoing to establish the foundational framework for the VascuNet.
 This involves data collection, preprocessing, model architecture design, and initial testing.

 ## Key Objectives
 Data Collection: Gather diverse and representative datasets of vessel meshes and corresponding blood flow properties.